Image about how to make bread at home on Biancolievito

 OTHER INGREDIENTS

-Among the other ingredients which are often added to bread, there are Sugar, Honey, or Malt.
-All these ingredients are sugars (of different nature).
-Their function is to improve fermentation and the coloration of the crust during baking.
+Sugar, Honey, or Malt are other ingredients often added to bread.
+All these ingredients are sugars (of different natures).
+Their function is to improve the crust’s fermentation and coloration during baking.

-In some regional bread, particularly soft, boiled potatoes are often used to keep the product moisture.
-In this case, boil the potatoes, peel them and mash them with a fork.
-Now you can add 200gr of pulp to 1kg of flour directly in the second dough.
+In some regional breads, particularly soft, boiled potatoes are often used to moisten the product.
+In this case, boil the potatoes, peel them, and mash them with a fork.
+Add 200gr of pulp to 1kg of flour directly in the second dough.

 HOW TO MAKE BREAD AT HOME: MAIN STEPS

-Now that we know better the basic ingredients, let’s see how to make bread.
-We are going through the preparation with the Indirect Method, for example, by using the Biga.
+Now that we know the basic ingredients better, let’s see how to make bread.
+For example, we are preparing using the indirect method of Biga Preferment.

 PREPARATION OF BIGA OR FIRST DOUGH

-The first step consists of preparing the Biga, a preferment that will have to ripe for at least 16/20 hours at 19°C (66°F) before being used.
-Obviously, the fermentation time can be extended to 24/48 hours if we opt for a Long-Fermented Biga (much more fragrant and more acidic, and difficult to work without temperature control).
+The first step consists of preparing the Biga, which must be ripe for at least 16/20 hours at 19°C (66°F) before use.
+The fermentation time can be extended to 24/48 hours if we opt for a Long-Fermented Biga (which is much more fragrant and acidic and difficult to work without temperature control).
 In my experience, a biga of 16 /20 hours represents an excellent compromise between aromas and ease of use.

 For succeeding the Biga, have a look at my article about Biga and Poolish, but the essential points are:

 • Pay close attention to the fermentation temperature (ideally 19°C, 66°F) and the final temperature of the biga, which has to be around 18°C / 20°C (64°F / 68°F).
-For this, you can calculate the correct water temperature using the formula seen before.
+You can calculate the correct water temperature using the formula seen before.

 THE SECOND DOUGH

-Once the pre-dough is ready, you can prepare the second (and final) dough mixing the flour, the ripe Biga, and the water until the dough will be homogeneous.
-It is important to add salt only once the dough is created to not interfere directly with yeast.
+Once the pre-dough is ready, you can prepare the second (and final) dough by mixing the flour, the ripe Biga, and the water until the dough is homogeneous.
+Adding salt only once the dough is created is important so as not to interfere directly with yeast.
 The final temperature of the dough should be around 25°C (77°F).

 BULK FERMENTATION

-Once the bread dough is ready, it must be left to rest at room temperature for about 45-60 minutes to allow the gluten to relax and make it easier to form the loaves.
+Once the bread dough is ready, it must rest at room temperature for about 45-60 minutes to allow the gluten to relax and make it easier to form the loaves.

 CUTTING – FOLDING – SHAPING

-After the bulk fermentation, you can divide the dough into many parts of the weight you prefer (for home preparation, I recommend not to exceed 600gr) and give the first folds to the dough to give it more strength.
+After the bulk fermentation, you can divide the dough into many parts of the weight you prefer (for home preparation, I recommend not exceeding 600gr) and give the first folds to the dough to give it more strength.

-To make a fold, you just need to give the dough a rectangular shape and close the edges of the dough towards the center and then close it like a book.
-Let the dough rest for 30 minutes more and finally form the loaf of the desired shape.
+To make a fold, you need to give the dough a rectangular shape, close the edges towards the center, and then close it like a book.
+Let the dough rest for 30 minutes, and finally form the loaf of the desired shape.

 PROOFING

 During the proofing period, you need to create an environment with a stable temperature of about 27°C – 30°C (80°F – 86°F).
-The easiest solution will be to let the dough rise into the oven (turned off).
+The easiest solution will be to let the dough rise in the oven (turned off).
 You can also place a pot of boiling water inside the oven to bring humidity and prevent the dough from forming a crust.
-Sometimes we read to keep the light on in the oven, but personally, I do not think it helps!
+Sometimes, we read to keep the light on in the oven, but I do not think it helps!

-Proofing time obviously depends both on temperature and on the yeast quantity used.
+Proofing time depends both on temperature and on the quantity of yeast used.

-To make sure the dough is well-proofed, you can induce a light pressure on the surface with your finger.
-If the dough immediately comes back to shape, then it is not ready yet.
-On the contrary, the proofing time is over, and the dough ready!
+You can induce a light pressure on the surface with your finger to ensure the dough is well-proofed.
+If the dough immediately returns to shape, it is not ready yet.
+On the contrary, the proofing time is over, and the dough is ready!

 BAKING

-For good baking of the bread, I suggest using a static oven (without fan) and bake it at 200°C – 392°F (for a loaf of 600gr).
+For good bread baking, I suggest using a static oven (convection oven) and baking it at 200°C – 392°F (for a loaf of 600gr).

-Additionally, to promote bread development and a shinier crust, you can create steam in the oven by either inserting a small pot of boiling water or sprinkle a little water on the baking sheet when you put the bread in the oven.
+Additionally, to promote bread development and a shinier crust, you can create steam in the oven by inserting a small pot of boiling water or sprinkling a little water on the baking sheet when you put the bread in the oven.

-15minutes before the end of baking, remove the pot of water and leave the oven door slightly ajar using a ball of foil.
-This will allow the steam to escape and the bread to correctly dry.
+15 minutes before the end of baking, remove the pot of water and leave the oven door slightly ajar using a ball of foil.
+This will allow the steam to escape and the bread to dry correctly.

 Cooking time may vary according to the size of the loaves, but as a reference, consider about 40-45 minutes for a 500gr loaf and about 60 minutes for loaves of 1kg.